gwaerondor/functional-programming-intro/01-purity/01-purity.md

 If a program doesn't have a state and cannot modify a state, that means it's not possible to:

-* Read a file
+* Read or write a file
-* Write a file
-* Open a TCP connection
+* Open a socket
 * Write to the terminal
+* Read user input
 * Generate a random number
 * Change the value of a "reference"

 This trips many people up.
-The idea of functional purity and that you are not even allowed to make a program that reads files or accesses databases makes many dismiss functional programming entirely as something that's "purely academical, and not at all useful in practical applications".
+The idea of functional purity and that you are not even allowed to make a program that reads files or accesses databases makes many dismiss functional programming entirely as something that's "purely academical, and not at all useful in real-life practical applications".

 ## Representing state
 There are many programs written in functional languages that obviously do real and practical tasks such as accessing databases, so something is missing from the above understanding of purity.
-There are ways to represent state in a purely functional program.
+There are ways to represent state in a functional program.

 ### Monads
+Instead of having a program do an impure action, the program can instead return the _promise_ of an impure computation.
+This keeps the language itself pure, but allows impure actions to happen anyway.

+Haskell is a pure functional programming language, and the way Haskell solves the I/O impurity problem is with the `IO` _monad_.
+A monad is a way to represent a computation, and it is very prevalent everywhere in Haskell, not just for I/O.

+The `IO` module does _not_ perform I/O. It returns I/O actions, that _describe_
+an I/O operation that needs to be performed.
+The `IO` type is completely pure, it has no side effects, and thus the I/O operations have been separated from the language itself.
+These `IO` types can be bound and chained in ways that handle all the IO of a single program, and redirects the output to the `main` function of the program, which always has the return type `IO ()`.

-### _Optional_ purity
+### _Impurity_
-Not that many functional programming languages actually pretend to be pure.
+Not that many functional programming languages actually aspire to be pure.
 In that case, impure functionality such as writing a file is just as simple in functional programming as in any other paradigm.
 It is up to the programmer to ensure that functions that should be pure are pure.
 It is desirable to have